stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ### `RewardDistributionPeriod`

-The number of blocks of the the period during which seigiornage reward comes in and then is distributed.
+The number of vote periods during which seigiornage reward comes in and then is distributed.

 - type: `int64`
-- default value: `core.BlocksPerMonth` (432,000, or 1 month)
+- default value: `core.BlocksPerMonth` (1 month window)

 ### `Whitelist`